Kyroyen/VakilDeskIntern/README.md

 ## Data Persistence
   Data is persisted using PostgreSQL using Django ORM.
-  - Sleep of 2 sec after every database insertion to avoid blocking the database
+  - Threaf sleep after every database insertion to avoid blocking the database
   - Collected data having high schema integrity would lead to better quality of analytics
+  - ORM uses 3 models to store scraped data i.e. OscarFilms, HockeyTeams, HeaderSpoofResponse

 ## Performance Optimisation
   Performance is optimised with using Celery and Redis.
 Celery's ```@shared_tasks``` offload the resource heavy scraping tasks to the celery tasks queue, where they are executed without disturbing the main wsgi server.